worldflora/wfo-docs/docs/concepts.md

 see below); é, è, ê become e; ñ becomes n; ø becomes oe (not œ); å becomes ao.

-Correctable spellings and removal of diacritics as specified by the code occurs as names are added to the database.
+Correctable spellings and removal of diacritics as specified by the Code occurs as names are added to the database.
 They can't be added back in on export.
 When searching for names the effect of diacritics and correctable spellings in the search string will depend on the specific algorthm used.

 ## Autonyms

-According to the nomeclatural code the creation of a subdivision within a genus or a species automatically creates a null taxon called the autonym which holds everything that isn't specified as being part of the named subdivisions.
+According to the nomeclatural Code the creation of a subdivision within a genus or a species automatically creates a null taxon called the autonym which holds everything that isn't specified as being part of the named subdivisions.
 Autonyms include the type specimen for the species and genus (Art.
-22.3 and 26.3 of code).
+22.3 and 26.3 of Code).
 These taxa simply repeat the name of the genus or species as their own name and have no author strings.
 In line with these rules the WFO backbone system automatically creates and destroys autonym taxa as infrageneric and infraspecific taxa are added and removed from the taxonomic hierarchy.

-Above the level of genus the code has no notion of autonyms.
+Above the level of genus the Code has no notion of autonyms.
 The creation of a new subfamily does not result in the creation of an associated autonym subfamily to hold the type and all other material that wasn't considered by the author of the subfamily.
 In a large scale, collaborative project like the WFO backbone this can result in a counter intuitive classification.
 A taxon of the rank class may __directly__ contain several subclasses, some orders and a family or two.
 This is something that wouldn't occur in a single written publication but is the logical result of combining multiple publications.
 It simply reflects that the work hasn't been done to specify where all the subtaxa fall at every rank.
 Such a classification probably wouldn't be accepted by a journal editor!
 The user interface will therefore always highlight where this occurs to flag it as bad practice.

 ## Ranks